tboyarski/BCCRC-Snakemake/modules/varScan/README.md

 ## Modules:
 See invidual files for expanded explanations of their purpose and the manner in which they accomplish it.
-* mpileup2UNSPLIT: Generate single '.VCF' file from single '.mpileup' file.
+* mpileup2vcf_SingleUNSPLIT: Generate single '.VCF' file from single '.mpileup' file.
-* mpileup2SPLIT: Generate single chromosomal '.VCF' files from single chromosomal '.mpileup' files.
+* mpileup2vcf_SingleSPLIT: Generate single chromosomal '.VCF' files from single chromosomal '.mpileup' files.
-* mpileup2MERGE: Merge chromosomal '.VCF' files into a genomic '.VCF' file.
-* somTumorNormalUNSPLIT: Generate single '.VCF' file from a pair of tumor-normal '.mpileup' file.
+* mpileup2vcf_PairUNSPLIT: Generate single '.VCF' file from a pair of tumor-normal '.mpileup' file.
-* somTumorNormalSPLIT: Generate single chromosomal '.VCF' files from a pair of tumor-normal chromosomal '.mpileup' files.
+* mpileup2vcf_SingleSPLIT: Generate single chromosomal '.VCF' files from a pair of tumor-normal chromosomal '.mpileup' files.
-* somTumorNormalMERGE: Merge tumor-normal chromosomal '.VCF' files into a genomic '.VCF' file.
+* mpileup2copycall_PairUNSPLIT: Infer somatic copy number changes using data from matched tumor-normal pairs.
+* mpileup2copynum_PairUNSPLIT: Call variants and identify their somatic status
+* mpileup2cns_SingleUNSPLIT: Generate concensus calls from a '.mpileup' file.
 * **varScan_INCLUDE: Generate '.VCF' file from a '.mpileup' file.**

 ## Logging: